Digital Tools for Creating Social Stories - Benefits, Limitations, and How to Choose the Right One

 - software with customizable images

-The problem is not a lack of tools.
-It is the excess.
+The problem is not the lack of tools — but the overwhelming number of them.

 Very often the most “innovative” tool is chosen instead of the one most suitable for the child.